Turkey is infamous for being dry and bland, but those who spread the rumors haven’t tried the two most powerful flavor arsenals.

 - 1 1/2 teaspoon of chipotle pepper (adjust the heat to your liking)

 - 1/2 teaspoon of salt

 - 1/2 teaspoon of pepper

 - 1/4 teaspoon dry oregano

 - Let the butter come to room temperature.

-- Any butter leftover that didn’t touch the turkey can be saved in the fridge or freezer and used later to season a piece of tenderloin, or a whole chicken.
+- Any leftover butter that didn’t touch the turkey can be saved in the fridge or freezer and used later to season a piece of tenderloin or a whole chicken.